tyalt1/mediaserver/README.md

 SnapRAID is a backup for disk arrays using parity blocks.

-The snapraid role installs the config files and sets a service to do daily backups.
+The snapraid role installs the configuration files and sets a cron job to do daily backups.

 ### Docker